 The children in Shamrocks have been developing a range of skills using Tinkercad this term.
 Today the children were challenged to put these skills to the test!
 They were asked to design a mosque, which relates to our learning in RE.
 We had some amazing designs...

-This is the blog of Shamrocks' Class (Year 5 and 6)
+This is the blog of Shamrocks' Class (Year 6)